jhhornn/Data-Preparation-practice/README.md

 # Data-Preparation-practice
-Preparing your data for machine learning
+Preparing your data for machine learning guidelines